chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

    * ``reporter`` - ``'chef-automate'`` to report to Chef Automate.
    * ``server`` - url of Chef Automate server with ``/api``.
    * ``owner`` - Chef Automate user or organization that will receive this scan report.
    * ``refresh_token`` - refresh token for Chef Automate API.
 Please note that logging out of the user interface revokes the refresh_token.
-To workaround this, log in once in a private browser session, grab the token and then close the browser without logging out.
+To workaround, log in once in a private browser session, grab the token and then close the browser without logging out.
-   * ``insecure`` - a ``true`` value will skip the SSL certificate verification when retrieving access token.
-Default value is ``false``.
+   * ``insecure`` - a ``true`` value will skip the SSL certificate verification when retrieving an access token.
+The default value is ``false``.

 A complete audit cookbook attribute configuration will look something like this: